-Measures of association: It quantifies the relationship between exposure or risk factors and disease among groups.
-The following types are seen:
+Measures of association: Measures of association quantify the relationship between an exposure (or other risk factor) and a disease by comparing groups.
+The following types are commonly used:

-Relative risk or risk ratio or RR: It compares the risk of a health event (disease, injury, risk factor, or death) among one group with the risk among another group.
-It compares the risk between exposed and unexposed groups.
+Relative risk or risk ratio or RR: Relative risk compares the risk of a health event (disease, injury, risk factor, or death) in one group with the risk in another group.
+Most often, you compare the risk in an exposed group to the risk in an unexposed group.

 RR = Risk of disease (incidence proportion, attack rate) in group of primary interest